-A deceased person will be entitled to a pro rata portion of the allowance calculated up to and including the date of death.
+A taxpayer will be entitled to a pro rata portion of the allowance, that is, the allowance calculated from the commencement of the year of assessment or date of commencement during the year of assessment up to and including the date of death.
 Unlike an insolvent estate, section 25 does not deem the deceased person and the deceased estate to be "one and the same person".